Carnap/Carnap-Documentation/doc/equivalences.md

 The available tests are the same as for [translation exercises](translations.md#translation-tests), and can be combined.
 If combined, multiple tests have to be separated by spaces.
+Tests also work on playgrounds.

 <div class="table">